hassibmoddasser/dynamic-js-table/README.md

 # Dynamic table

-Dynamic tables enables the user to submit many transactions of a single bill in just one click
+Dynamic tables enables the user to append rows for purchase of sale transactions.
+Also, it calculates voucher's total payment.

 ## Change Log

 ### **Ver 1.0.0**

-- Calculation of the bill after tax and discount
-- Bootstrap 4.1.3
+- Bootstrap v5.4
-- Font Awesome 4.7.0
+- Font Awesome v5.14
+- Vouchers can have `discount` and `tax`
+- Vouchers' `total` calculations